Naraka in Buddhism: Historical background

 Dating the idea of hell within Buddhist tradition proves to be difficult, since ideas were orally transmitted until about 100 BCE when the Pali canon was written down in Ceylon.

 However, the concept of hell played a significant role since the early stage of Buddhism, since it is closely connected to the concept of karma.
 Karma determines into which realm a soul is born.
 Good actions cause someone to be reborn in heaven or as a human on earth.
 Bad actions cause one to be reborn in "bad states" (duggati) like animals, hungry ghosts, and as a hell resident.
 There is barely dharma within these existences and a rebirth in a higher realm is very difficult.

 In the Kathāvatthu, one of the earliest Buddhist writings written around 250—100 BCE, a version of hell is fully developed, described, and discussed.
 It is probably one of the earliest religious works offering a presentation of hell imagery.
 It discusses related topics such as whether hell is the result of particular bad actions or the committed bad actions themselves.
-It further is argues that hell is a state experienced in another life as the result of a bad action, connecting hell to the concept of the retribution for bad actions and compensation for good actions.
+It further argues that hell is a state experienced in another life as the result of a bad action, connecting hell to the concept of the retribution for bad actions and compensation for good actions.

 The historical Buddha rejected the reliance upon deities in order to encourage individuals to take responsibility for their own morality.
 He and other buddhists encouraged this, especially in the laity that demanded a tangible goal, with the comprehensible symbolism of hell.
 Just as hell served as a symbol, heaven did as well and acted as a temporary imagining that one could progress beyond and achieve enlightenment.
 In contrast hell was utilised as a deterrent to actions that would create an opposition to enlightenment.

-If the understanding of these dates is correct then the idea of Buddhist hell is prior to the ones in Mediterranean cultures, however, both communicated with one another over the sea and land.
+If the understanding of these dates is correct then the Buddhist concept of hell predates the concept of hell in Mediterranean cultures, although these cultures communicated with each other over land and sea.